NicolasIRAGNE/CMakePackageWithTransitiveDependencies/README.md

 ### Edit: nlohmann_json has been added after for demonstration, but it uses the same method as LibA.

-This repository was created to test transitive dependencies with CMakem, and identify what needs to be done on individual targets.
+This repository was created to test transitive dependencies with CMake, and identify what needs to be done on individual targets.

 The situation is as follows: